johnCbogil/tpg/README.md

+# The People's Gym

-The People's Gym: A wellness center that is owned and operated by the community.
+### A wellness center that is owned and operated by the community.

 Features:
 - Memberships as NFT